EQMG/Acid/README.md

  * A simple visual editor in the far future

 ## Developer Setup
+Once Flounder is cloned run `git submodule update --init --recursive` to update the submodules needed to compile.
+All platforms depend on CMake to generate IDE/make files.

 You will need the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [OpenAL SDK](https://www.openal.org/downloads/) to develop and run Flounder.

-Once Flounder is cloned run `git submodule update --init --recursive` to update the submodules needed to compile.

-On all platforms you can compile using CMake.

 For Windows you need Visual Studios 2015 or later, use the VS installer and ensure you have "Desktop development with C++" installed.
 You should also probably update the Windows SDK, the project is setup for "Windows 10 SDK (10.0.15063.0) for UWP: C++" currently.
 Install the latest [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and now Flounder should compile properly.
 You can now run Scripts/generate_vs.bat and an environment will be setup in Build.

+On Linux you need a GCC/Clang compiler, each package listed here are for Debian/Apt.
+GLFW requires `xorg-dev`, you should also have `libopenal1`, `libglfw3`, and `libvulkan` installed.

+On MacOS you need [MoltenVK](https://moltengl.com/moltenvk/) in the Libraries/moltenvk directory, creating a Libraries structure shown in [this image](https://github.com/Equilibrium-Games/Flounder/blob/master/Documents/MacOS-Libraries.png).

 ## Contributing
 You can contribute to Flounder in any way you want, we are always looking for help.